-During the fiscal year ended December 31, 2019, the Adviser received compensation of 0.60% of the Fund's average daily net assets, after fee waiver and/or expense reimbursement, if any.
+During the fiscal year ended December 31, 2020, the Adviser received compensation of 0.58% of the Fund's average daily net assets, after fee waiver and/or expense reimbursement, if any.

-A discussion regarding the basis for the Board's approval of the investment advisory agreement and investment sub-advisory agreements of the Fund is available in the Fund's most recent semi-annual report to shareholders for the six-month period ended June 30.
+A discussion regarding the basis for the Board's approval of the investment advisory agreement and investment sub-advisory agreements of the Fund is available in the Fund's most recent annual or semi-annual report to shareholders.